In Re: Takata Airbag Products Liability Litigation (Economic Loss Track Cases) Frequently Asked Questions

 If you are not sure whether you are included in the Class, you may call (859)-344-1901.
 Please do not contact BMW Dealers regarding the details of this settlement while it is pending before the Court as the Court has ordered that all questions be directed to the Settlement Notice Administrator.

 If you are a Class Member, what you are eligible to receive depends on several factors.
 The settlement benefits are outlined generally below, and more information can be found on this settlement website.
-The Court still has to decide whether to finally approve the settlement.

 The proposed settlement benefits consist of a Takata Inflator Certification Program.
 Class Members will submit claims to Car-Part, as BMW’s Settlement Claims Administrator, who will work with the Class Members to locate, identify, and obtain a certification that the Takata Inflators in recalled (as of January 12, 2023) Subject Vehicles of Class Members have been deployed or destroyed.
 If BMW has previously compensated you for an Inflator, you cannot be compensated under this Program for the same Inflator.